sni13/rsm312-businessAnalytics/README.md

 - **Assignment 3**: Financial Instruments and Risk Management
   - Here we delve into financial instruments and risk management techniques.
 The assignment covers the use and implications of derivatives, hedging strategies, and risk assessment models.

-## Usage

-To view an assignment, click on the corresponding link above.
-Each assignment is provided in PDF format for ease of access and consistency across different devices and platforms.

 ## Contributions